 Stone and Tiles – Yes

-Ceramics and stone are among the most efficient heat conductors available.
+Ceramics and stone are among the most efficient heat conductors available as they have excellent thermal properties and help to retain heat in the room.
 They are, however, less comfortable and more expensive to repair if they are damaged, so this choice is dependent on your entire budget.

 If you wish to use tiles or stone with underfloor heating, you can determine the thickness you want based on its conduction – obviously within reason.